 Black and Earth Tones

 Pairing black with earth tones creates a natural feel in a space.
-Earth tones come in various colors, including muted oranges, warm browns, and deep greens.
+Earth tones include muted oranges, warm browns, and deep greens.

 Black and Jewel Tones